 THE CASPIAN CONNECTION

 This is simply too big a project to present; especially as a script, as I haven’t even started thinking about this yet.
 Actually, I haven’t even finished the books, even if they are 95% presentable.
+UPDATE: I am now, summer of 2019 working on this project.
+Bookk 1 should be presentable on August 1st, and book 2 on September 15th.
 Therefore, let me just try to impress you with a wee bit of backstory on the bad guys: VIDEO

 Let's go to Baghdad and 832; there’s a heated argument between those calling themselves “The Kharijites,” and the religious leaders of The Abbasids.
 Virtually 200 years have gone since the Prophet’s death and maybe 100 years since the original "Addendum" was destroyed.
 In this argument, The Kharijites argue for the use of unprovoked violence to promote the continued spread of Islam.
 When the prophet's (and God's) purpose with the original Addendum - which was: no unprovoked war - is used to counter the Kharijites’ argument, these argue that if there ever had been such a thing as an Addendum – which, probably, there hasn't – it most certainly must have been a forgery, produced by A’isha or Uthman, trying to pervert the true spirit of the Koran; "Had the writings been here now, that could easily have been proven."
 Now a loose-mouthed member of the Abbasids drops a bombshell by spilling the beans: a big silver plate together with six smaller copies, by order of the Prophet, were engraved with the text of (the now destroyed original Addendum), just to make sure that violence never got used in the name of Islam.
 Also, the loose-mouthed blurts out that these plates are to be revealed to the world on the 200th anniversary of the prophet’s death, i.e., in a matter of days.
 The Kharijites have to back down, and there is panic in their organization.
 The leadership of the Abbasids has purposely kept this information from the Kharijites, in order to keep them from stealing/destroying the plates, and the man who has prematurely revealed the information has acted rashly, especially as he has made it possible for the Kharijites to deduce the location of the first and nearest shrine.
 There could still be time enough for The Kharijites to stop at least the first shrine from opening.
 The loose-mouthed is admonished, and the Kharijites are warned not to try to prevent the opening of the shrines.